-At the beginning of the academic year, new residents receive a series of introductory lectures covering histopathology, basic grossing techniques, and orientation to the various clinical laboratory sections, focusing on issues likely to be encountered on call.
+At the beginning of the academic year, new residents receive a series of introductory lectures covering histopathology, basic grossing techniques, and orientation to the various areas of the laboratory.
 After the introductory sessions, the core didactic curriculum begins.

-The first year curriculum consists of 6 months of surgical pathology, organized as two 3-month blocks, three months of autopsy, one month of molecular diagnostics, one month of coagulation, and one month of transfusion medicine.
-The six months of surgical pathology include one month on each of the surgical pathology subspecialty rotations at FMLH (GI; GYN/Placenta; Lung/Breast; Bone/Soft Tissue/Head and Neck/Endocrine; Derm).
+The first year curriculum consists of one period of “Clinical Pathology Boot Camp,” 6 periods of surgical pathology, organized as two 3-period blocks, three periods of autopsy, one period of molecular diagnostics, one period of coagulation, one period of transfusion medicine.
+The six periods of surgical pathology include at least one period on each of the 5 surgical pathology subspecialty rotations at FMLH (GI; GYN/General; GU/Breast; Bone/Soft Tissue/Head and Neck/Endocrine/Lung; Derm/Neuro).

-Initial rotations in Coagulation and Transfusion Medicine introduce the resident to the clinical laboratories and permit the resident to begin functioning as a clinical consultant.
+Initial rotations in Coagulation and Transfusion Medicine introduce the resident to the technical areas for these laboratory sections and permit the resident to begin functioning as a clinical consultant.
 The introductory molecular rotation focuses on molecular techniques, but also includes didactic sessions devoted to molecular application in various areas of anatomic and clinical pathology.

 Through the preparation of intra- and inter-departmental presentations, the resident begins to polish his/her communication skills and proficiency in utilizing library and internet resources.
 Residents do not take call during the first year, but are asked to begin taking extended duty shifts in the fall of the first year, as permitted by ACGME duty hours and supervision requirement.
 On these shifts, they are first in line to address both AP and CP issues that come up in real time, which allows them to begin independent (but supervised) activity as a consultant in the medical center.

-During the second year, each resident engages in the first of two required months of rotation at the Children’s Hospital of Wisconsin.
-This rotation provides structured, organ system-based exposure to pediatric surgical pathology.
-A two-month rotation in cytopathology introduces the resident to the preparation and interpretation of gynecologic and non-gynecologic cytologic specimens, as well as administrative and quality assurance aspects in cytopathology.
+During the second year, each resident engages in two required periods of rotation at the Children’s Hospital of Wisconsin.
+This rotation provides comprehensive, structured, organ system-based exposure to pediatric surgical pathology.
+A two-period rotation in cytopathology introduces the resident to the preparation and interpretation of gynecologic and non-gynecologic cytologic specimens, as well as administrative and quality assurance aspects in cytopathology.
 In addition, the resident participates in and attains competency in the performance of FNAs.
-The remainder of the second year curriculum consists of three-month blocks on hematopathology, microbiology, and clinical chemistry.
+The remainder of the second year curriculum consists of three-period blocks on hematopathology, microbiology, and clinical chemistry.